Hearing-impaired students excel in Turkmenistan’s first integrated curriculum

 In Central Asia, persons with disabilities study in specialized institutions, under a separate curriculum.
 Many did not receive diplomas of secondary education, but rather certificates that they have not completed secondary education curriculum.
 This practice embedded the attitude of treating disability not only as a medical but also social phenomenon.

 As a result, not all of those living with disabilities are able to overcome the social stigma and create opportunities for themselves.
-While 76% are employed, it is mostly in low-paying jobs.
+While 76% are employed (or 9.809 people of those who have a medical permission to be employed), it is mostly in low-paying jobs.

 In September 2016, Turkmenistan introduced a ground-breaking new measure to enable hearing impaired students to share classes with those who aren’t.